web-ui-fw/web-ui-fw/HACKING.md

 This will open the unit tests in Google Chrome and run them.
 Once they're done, the coverage report is available from the "Summary" tab of the page.

+NB: The instrument.sh script uses $CHROME_BIN --allow-file-access-from-files.
+If you have Chrome open already without this switch on, the tests run inside the wrong context.

 OS X Lion with Homebrew
 =======================